ProjectEntropy/project-entropy.com/README.md

 [![Dependency Status](https://img.shields.io/gemnasium/ProjectEntropy/project-entropy.com.svg)](https://gemnasium.com/ProjectEntropy/project-entropy.com)

 What are we doing?
-Our dream is to fit out the worlds first Bitcoin based floating hackspace and set sail continuously around the world on 100% clean, sustainable energy.
+Our dream is to fit out the worlds first Blockchain based floating hackspace and set sail continuously around the world on 100% clean, sustainable energy.

-Bitcoin projects are largely intangible, so one of our aims is to bring blockchain based technology into the spotlight, capturing peoples imaginations and showing what a few enthusiastic people can do.
+Blockchain projects are largely intangible, so one of our aims is to bring blockchain based technology into the spotlight, capturing peoples imaginations and showing what a few enthusiastic people can do.

-Everything about the project is bitcoin based, encouraging fresh new real world uses.
-When not possible to use bitcoin directly, we will fall back on bitcoin-backed services.